powsybl/powsybl.github.io/docs/installation/java-library.md

 This module provides an implementation of the storage API to expose a remote AFS.

 **powsybl-afs-ws-utils** *(Advanced user)*
-This module provides utility classes shared between the client part and the server part (JSon serialization...).
+This module provides utility classes shared between the client part and the server part (JSON serialization...).

 **powsybl-afs-ws-server** *(Advanced user)*
 This module provides a facade to expose a remote AFS through a Rest API.